papy-ganjha/Dotfiles/README.md

 # Dotfiles repository

-This Repo Stands to get my configuration back quickly on every pc with this repo
+This repo is all my classic configuration.
+In the python folder you can find all to set up a project with python

 ## Symlink configuration: